NIME-conference/NIME-bibliography/README.md

 Contact
 -------

-If you have questions about the bibliograpy, please get in touch with [Alexander Refsum Jensenius](http://people.uio.no/alexanje).
+If you have questions about the bibliograpy, please get in touch with [Stefano Fasciani](https://people.uio.no/stefanof).